chevere/docs/library/Action.md

 # Action

+`🚧 OUTDATED DOCS`

-The [Action](../reference/Chevere/Components/Action/Action.md) component is in charge of providing a context for executing any given instruction.
+The Action component is in charge of providing a context for executing any given instruction.

 ## Defining an Action

-Action is the core building block for driving actions to the application.
-Code below defines class `SomeAction` by extending `Action`.

 ```php
 use Chevere\Action\Action;